aspose-words/Aspose.Words-Documentation/java/getting-started/_index.md

 To find out more about Aspose.Words, select the appropriate section:

-- *"Introducing Aspose.Words for Java"* and *"Product Overview"* – provides information about Aspose.Words benefits and technical support.
-- *"Supported Document Formats"* – provides information about supported formats.
+- *"Supported Document Formats"* – provides information about supported formats
-- *"Features"* – provides information on what features are supported when loading or saving a document in various formats.
+- *"Features"* – provides information on what features are supported when loading or saving a document in various formats
-- *"Known Issues"* – provides information on known issues and features that are not yet available.
+- *"Platforms and Interoperability"* – provides information on using Aspose.Words when building applications for other platforms
-- *"Why not Automation"* – describes the reasons why Aspose components are much better than Microsoft Office Automation.
+- *"Aspose.Words or Other Solutions"* – describes the reasons why Aspose components are much better than Microsoft Office Automation
-- *"Why not Open XML SDK"* – describes the reasons why it might be better to use Aspose products rather than the free Open XML SDK.
-- *"System Requirements"* – provides information about system and development environment requirements.
+- *"System Requirements"* – provides information about system and development environment requirements
-- *"Licensing and Subscription"* – provides information on applying a license and using multiple Aspose products.
+- *"Licensing and Subscription"* – provides information on applying a license and using multiple Aspose products
-- *"Installation"* – provides information on how to install Aspose.Words.
+- *"Installation"* – provides information on how to install Aspose.Words
-- *"Web Applications Security When Loading External Resources"* – describes common security issues and their solutions  when loading external resources.
+- *"Security Notes"* – describes notes and tips on how to avoid common security issues
-- *"How to Run the Examples"* – describes how to download and run the examples and what software requirements must be met.
+- *"How to Run the Examples"* – describes how to download and run the examples and what software requirements must be met